Shephexd/shephexd.github.io/_posts/ML/2017-02-17-Deep_learning-intro.md

 Neural have many `synapses`.
 Synapses can be activated by the `signal` being enough to activate the synapse.

-for thinking computer a computer has the `equation` if the input value is enough big to activate the `activate function`
+for thinking computer a computer has the `equation` if the input value is enough big to activate the `activation function`

-synapse = activate function
+synapse = activation function

 signals = input values